IDEA-CCNL/Fengshenbang-LM/README_en.md

 And the world needs an answer for this.

 IDEA (International Digital Economy Academy) officially announces the launch of "Fengshenbang" open source project.
 It open sources a series of large-scale natural languguage pretrained models.
-These models will bring comprehensive coverage across model architectures, sizes, and expertise domains.
-We guarantee that we will udgrade the models continuously with new datasets and latest algorithms.
+These models will bring comprehensive coverage across various model architectures, sizes and expertise domains.
+We guarantee that we will optimize the models continuously with new datasets and latest algorithms.
 We aim to build universal infrastructure for Chinese cognitive intelligence and prevent duplicative construction, and hence save computing resources for the community.

 ![avatar](pic1_eng.png)